marimo-team/marimo/docs/getting_started/index.md

 2. Enable Copilot via the settings menu in the marimo editor.

-_Note_: Copilot is not yet available in our conda distribution; please install marimo using `pip` if you need Copilot.
+_Note_: Copilot is not yet available in our conda distribution; please install marimo from `PyPI` if you need Copilot.

+marimo also comes with support for [other copilots](https://docs.marimo.io/guides/editor_features/ai_completion.html#codeium-copilot), and a built-in [AI assistant](https://docs.marimo.io/guides/editor_features/ai_completion.html#generate-code-with-our-ai-assistant) that helps you write code.

 ## VS Code extension